-EP Languages Teacher Stories
+EP Languages teacher stories

-It is great to share some teacher stories about how our amazing teacher community are using EP Languages.
+We're excited to share some teacher stories about how our amazing teacher community are using EP Languages.

 Dave Dun from Coffs Harbour High School